ben-d-t/ben-d-t.github.io/content/shorts/make your own syllabi.md

 - Reveals what you’re actually interested in
 - Could add up to meaningful lifelong learning

 I think learning this way could be a good ”keystone habit.”
-At 3 to 5 of focused work to week, I should always be able to do this Even in busier seasons.
+At 3 to 5 hr of focused work per week, I should always be able to do this even in busier seasons.
 I could learn a lot doing 4 DIY courses per year for 40 years!